Monument to Freedom and Unity

 In early June 2017, the Bundestag decided to start construction of the memorial in front of the City Palace according to the design of Milla & Partner.
 It was to be inaugurated on the 30th anniversary of the fall of the Berlin Wall on 9 November 2019.
 However, construction began on 19 May 2020.
-The Federal Office for Building and Regional Planning (de) expects completion of constructions in 2023.
+The Federal Office for Building and Regional Planning expected completion of construction in 2023.